ethereum/web3.py/docs/providers.rst

         The responses from this method are formatted by web3.py formatters and run through the middlewares that were present at the time of subscription.
-        An example of its use can be seen above in the `Usage`_ section.
+        An example of its use can be seen above in the `WebsocketProviderV2 Usage`_ section.

     .. py:method:: recv()